JacquesGrobler/udacity-data-engineering/Covid-19 Project/airflow/README.md

 ##### covid_19_cases_summary

 covid_19_cases_summary is created using covid_19_cases_history as the base table and using only the latest day's values.
 The other tables are all then joined on the country column to add additional information.
+See create_tables.sql to see the constraints on the different columns for the table.
 The SQL to insert data into covid_19_cases_history (can also be found in airflow/plugins/helpers.sql_queries.py):

 ```
 select distinct